maxLatoche/savov-exercises/Eigen/index.md

 When the matrix A has the vector x applied to it (remember the motion created by right side matrix multiplication), the result is the same as if x was scaled by the eigenvalue.

 Another way to think of it is that the Projection matrix can scale x, but it always lies on the same plane after the projection.

-(I think this is right but not a clear or helpful description?)
+To find the eigenvalue of a matrix, find the determinant of the formula A - λ𝟙, which, with the λ variables in place, will give a quadratic equation.
+Solving for the roots of the quadratic equation will give the eigenvalues, λ.

+Then, substitue the matrix for one whose eigenvalues are removed, and solve for the vectors that take the transformation in question to the null space.

+(A - λ𝟙)x1 = 0

 Rotation matrix has imaginary eigenvalues (asymmetric matrices do).
-Think of the graphic representation of an eigenvector as a stable vector, and how every single vector rotates in a rotation matrix.
+Think of the graphic representation of an eigenvector as a stable vector, and how every single vector rotates in a rotation matrix. -- what is the utility of the imaginary eigenvalue?

 triangular matrix has eigenvalues on the diagonal